laruence/yar/README.md

 ## Introduction

-Yar is a RPC framework which provides a simple and easy way to do communication between PHP applications, it also offers an ability to concurrently call multiple remote services.
+Yar is a RPC framework which provides a simple and easy way to do communication between PHP applications, it also offers an ability of doing multiple calls to remote services concurrently.

 ## Features
 - Fast, Easy, Simple